SignRequest/signrequest-Node-example/readme.md

 resendsr.js

 To resend the email of a sign request, send a POST request to ```/signrequests/uuid/resend_signrequest_email/``` including the sign request's uuid.

+### iframe.html

+You can use this boilerplate for an iframe embeded url of a sign request.